ZubairMartin/BalekaFilesV2/README.md

 3. Virtual, magnitude and direction constraints
 4. Model PD controller - to select Kp and Kd
 5. Joint friction
-6. Solve using absolute angles
+6. Solve using absolute angles (with thB and without thB)

 ### Raibert Control
 1. Alternate walking